Symbian9/qmapshack-doc-wiki/README.txt

               https://pythonhosted.org/Markdown/

-         * Some sort of  Unix/Linux shell  located at  "/usr/bin/sh" (if your shell resides  in some other place,  simply edit scripts "DocFix.sh" and "NavBar.sh" accordingly).
+         * Some sort of Unix/Linux shell.

-         * GNU "gawk".
-Both scripts, "DocFix.sh"  and "NavBar.sh", use
-           some "gawk" specific  features,  like function  "gensub()", a function "match()" which takes three arguments, and perhaps a few others.

          * GNU "make".
 The makefile provided uses "simply expanded var- iables" (defined via "::=", as introduced by the Posix stand-